 Keep track of progress

-Even if you have created an excellent badging program (we believe so), it's not the end of the journey.
+Even if you have created an excellent badging program (we believe so) and implemented the best association management software, it's not the end of the journey.
 You still should keep a finger on the pulse and record the professional growth of badge earners.
 Monitor outcomes such as promotions or salary ranges.
 Such navigation of career opportunities is tangible evidence that illustrates the program's real-world impact.
 And there, for sure, will be something to brag about!